Archive for the ‘Jataka tales on Lord Buddha's life’ Category

 One day a mendicant, a Pratyekabuddha in whom the fire of knowledge had burned away all fettering passions, approached the Bodhisattva’s dwelling. -

-Pg - 30 Now this beggar’s sole desire was to increase the merit of the Bodhisattva, and to that end he had appeared in the gateway at meal time, just as the Great Being, having bathed and anointed himself, was about to sit down to a feast.
+Pg – 30 Now this beggar’s sole desire was to increase the merit of the Bodhisattva, and to that end he had appeared in the gateway at meal time, just as the Great Being, having bathed and anointed himself, was about to sit down to a feast.
 Many and various dishes had been prepared by the finest of cooks, dishes pleasing in their color, smell, taste, texture, and so on.
 In the quiet of the evening, the monk stood outside the house without apprehension or agitation, looking firmly and quietly a small distance before him, his lotus-like hands holding a wooden alms bowl.
-Read the rest of this entry »
+Continue reading »

 5 - THE INVINCIBLE ONE